 Boysen has also had an active career inside the recording studio, with three full-length albums to her name.
 This includes the upcoming release of Listening to Movement, a video album on mobile app that features Boysen as “The Moving Flutist,” as she performs newly commissioned works combining singing, speaking and moving.
 In addition to the music itself, the album experience features interviews by the composers, performer and behind the scenes footage of the recording process.

 In addition to her primary position as Assistant Professor of Flute at UNCG, Boysen has held numerous faculty positions of note, including both on the faculty of Interlochen’s Arts Camp and Arts Academy.

-A native of Iowa, Erika Boysen is based in Greensboro, North Carolina.
+A Haynes Ambassador Clinician, Erika Boysen is based in Greensboro, North Carolina.
 She received her Doctorate of Musical Arts from the University of Michigan, where her dissertation recitals featured collaborations with spoken word, dance, and visual art.
 Further education comes from the New England Conservatory and University of North Carolina School of the Arts.
 She is grateful to her former teachers, who include Amy Porter, Paula Robison, Dr. Tadeu Coelho, Dr. Kimberly Helton, and Mark Sparks.